Aishw-arya2001/Olist-Ecommerce-Analytics/README.md

 ## 📌 Overview

-An end-to-end data analysis project on the Olist E-Commerce dataset using Excel, MySQL, Power BI, and Tableau to analyze orders, payments, revenue, product categories, customer behavior, delivery performance, review scores, and sales trends.
+An end-to-end data analysis project on the Olist E-Commerce dataset using Excel, MySQL, Power BI, Tableau, and Python to analyze orders, payments, revenue, product categories, customer behavior, delivery performance, review scores, and sales trends.

 ---